 It can produce ILBM IFF files (Amiga graphic modes: EHB, HAM6, HAM8, 2/4/8/16/32/64/128/256-color indexed, PCHG – 4/8/16/32/EHB modes).

-You can use JRE portable instead of the normal version.
+You can use JRE portable if you can’t use the normal version.
 Just install it into

-X:\PortableApps\CommonFiles\OpenJDKJRE64 where X is your drive letter, and create a text file named start_portable.bat containing the following line:
+X:\PortableApps\CommonFiles\OpenJDKJRE64 where X is your drive letter, and create a text file named start_portable.bat containing the following line (or edit this sample file):

 again replacing X with your drive letter.
 Place start_portable.bat in the same folder as ham_convert jar and double click on it to run ham_convert.